Dental Implants Colmar, PA

 Types of Dental Implants

 A root implant is the most popular and most effective because it mirrors the size and shape of a patient’s natural tooth.
 This implant is often as strong as the original tooth.
 The implant or artificial root is placed into the jawbone under local anesthesia and then heals to integrate with the bone.
-Once the jawbone is attached to the implant, the patient returns to the dental office, where the implant is fitted with the new tooth.
-This process generally takes anywhere from three to eight months.

 We recommend a subperiosteal implant when the jawbone has receded to the point where it can no longer support an implant.
 Subperiosteal implants are dental implants made out of a metal framework.
 This metal frame is attached under your gum tissue but above your jawbone.
 Protruding from the metal frame of the subperiosteal implant are small metal posts.